Research

 YOUNG PLAYERS & MENTAL HEALTH

-We found that young people didn't talk about mental health with their friends.
+We found that young men didn't talk about mental health with their friends.
 However, they thought that sport would be an engaging setting to learn about mental health.

-Young people also thought that certain people such as coaches, parents and elite athletes could be key to supporting mental health in the sports setting...
+Young men also thought that certain people such as coaches, parents and elite athletes could be key to supporting mental health in the sports setting.

 PARENTS & YOUTH MENTAL HEALTH